P.E. Physical Education

 We develop players' skills primarily through regular games in which a fun, non-competitive ethos is encouraged, with targeted use of positive feedback to help develop the key areas individual players need to work on to improve.

 Older players are encouraged to become involved in setting up games and with the structure of the sessions and to support the younger players as they develop.
 A key area of focus with younger players is developing their confidence and encouraging them to participate as much as possible, something members of staff help to facilitate through their play.

 Our football sessions are important in developing the children's self-confidence, resilience, physical co-ordination, gross motor skills and team awareness.
 Our football sessions are an inclusive, positive aspect of our school community which help to develop the children's

 sense of inclusion within the school.

 We love to show off the skills we have developed at the end-of-year Pupils vs Parents football match at Sports Day!

 Sports Day is one of our favourite events of the year and takes place on the last day of the summer term.
-Featuring semi-serious races and very silly races (such as the 4-legged race and the quantum physics race), Sports Day manages to be both competitive (especially when it comes to the parents races!) and just simple fun.
-It is also a great social event for the whole school and the excuse for a picnic in the park.
+Sports Day manages to be both competitive (especially when it comes to the parents races!) and just simple fun.
+It is also a great social event for the whole school and a great excuse for a picnic in the park.
 Once the last race is over - the All Together Now Race, which features everyone - there is a traditional students versus parents football match.
-The current statistics are Students - Won 22, Drawn 2, Lost 0!